Anhui: Demographics

 Han Chinese make up the vast majority of the population.
-The Hui and She are the two largest minorities.
+The Huizhou Chinese-speaking Hui and She are the two largest minorities.

 Anhui has a highly unbalanced gender ratio.
 According to a 2009 study published in the British Medical Journal, in the 1–4 age group, there are 138 boys for every 100 girls, making it among the most unbalanced of provinces in China.

 Religion

 The predominant religions in Anhui are Chinese folk religions, Taoist traditions and Chinese Buddhism.
 According to surveys conducted in 2007 and 2009, 4.64% of the population believes and is involved in ancestor veneration, while 5.30% of the population identifies as Christian.
 According to a 2010 survey, Muslims constitute 0.58% of the population of Anhui.

 The reports didn't give figures for other types of religion; 89.48% of the population may be either irreligious or involved in worship of nature deities, Buddhism, Confucianism, Taoism and folk religious sects.